tmobile/magentaA11y/index.md

 ---

-Tally up test instructions for Web, iOS and Android components
+## Automatically generate test cases for Web, iOS and Android components